coockieHunt/ck_rp/README.md

 THIS IS OUTDATED/UNMAINTAINED
+## Abandoned and Unmaintained
+This project is no longer actively maintained or updated.
+The game `Onset` is no longer receiving updates, and as a result, this repository will remain public but without further development.

 # /!\ DICLAMER /!\
 This code is only in its preamble, a public installation and not recommended.